DJV7893/stock-analysis/README.md

 <img width="486" alt="2017_vs_2018_StockPerformance" src="https://user-images.githubusercontent.com/99817571/156820400-87ccb2e1-412f-4929-9774-3c3a18528118.png">

 ### Execution Time
 The main difference between my refactored and original code is the creation of arrays for the calculation of Total Volume, Starting Price and Ending Price for each stock.
 These arrays allow us to eliminate the nested loop and capture in memory the stock information.
 As you can see in the altered script, we used an index to allow us to loop through the different arrays for the calculation of the values.
 In the original script we only used an array for the stock ticker and all the calculations are done through the inner loop and before going to the next stock index the values are outputted into the table.
-Meanwhile, in the refactored script once we calculated the values in all 3 of the arrays, we had to create a loop to display the ticker volume and yearly return in the table.
+Meanwhile, in the refactored script once we calculated the values in all 3 of the output arrays, we had to create a loop to display the stock ticker, total volume and yearly return in the table.

     '1a) Create a ticker Index
     tickerIndex = 0

     '1b) Create three output arrays
     Dim tickerVolumes(12) As Long
     Dim tickerStartingPrices(12) As Single
     Dim tickerEndingPrices(12) As Single